Simulated-annealing decoder for the XZZX code with greedy-matching initialization: Conclusion

-We have demonstrated our decoder for the XZZX code by using simulated annealing (SA).
-As an initial configuration of SA, we have proposed to employ recovery chains obtained by our decoder which utilizes a kind of greedy matching.
+We have formulated and demonstrated our SA decoder for the XZZX code.
+As an initial configuration for SA, we have proposed to employ recovery chains obtained by our decoder that utilizes a greedy matching graph algorithm.

-We assumed the code capacity noise, where only the data qubits suffer errors.
-Under the depolarizing noise and the $Y$-biased noises, we performed the numerical simulation.
+We assumed the code capacity noise model.
+Under this model, we performed numerical simulations under depolarizing noise and $Y$-biased Pauli noise.

-We observed that our SA decoder achieves the logical error rate $P_\mathrm{L}$, equal to the optimal rate by the CPLEX decoder, which is formulated as an integer programming approach.
+We observed that our SA decoder achieves the logical error rates $P_\mathrm{L}$, comparable to those of the CPLEX decoder, which we use as an optimal MAP benchmark.
 Moreover, it is more accurate than the MWPM decoder, which cannot take into account the probability of $Y$ errors.

-We examined the convergence of the logical error rate for the number of inverse temperatures $N_\mathrm{\beta}$ we employ for our SA decoder.
-In particular, our SA decoder can be interpreted as giving improvement of initial configuration by our greedy matching decoder.
-Furthermore, we confirmed that the convergence is strongly influenced by methods of constructing a pure error, which are employed to prepare initial configurations.
-Especially, we proposed the `Greedy matching (different)' method which may produce a different pure error for every invocation, and observed that it leads to markedly faster convergence.
+We examined the convergence of the logical error rate for the number of inverse temperatures $N_\beta$ we employ for our SA decoder.
+In particular, our SA decoder improves upon the initial configuration obtained from our greedy matching decoder.
+Furthermore, we confirmed that the convergence is strongly influenced by methods of constructing a reference configuration, which are employed to prepare initial configurations.
+Especially, we proposed the `Greedy matching (different)' method which may produce a different reference configuration for every invocation, and observed that it leads to markedly faster convergence.

 Subsequently, we compared the elapsed times of various decoding algorithms.
-As a result, our SA decoder is faster than the CPLEX decoder when the physical error rate $p$ is higher.
-For lower $p$, our SA decoder, if parallelized, is faster than the CPLEX decoder.
-In summary, we conclude that our parallelizable SA decoder is the fastest among the decoders, including the MPS decoder, which can take into account the probability of $Y$ errors.
-This parallelization of SAs and its simulation remains a topic for our future work.
+As a result, our SA decoder is faster than the CPLEX decoder when the physical error rate $p$ is relatively high.
+In the lower-$p$ regime, our SA decoder, under an idealized perfect parallelization assumption, is faster than the CPLEX decoder.
+In summary, we conclude that our parallelizable SA decoder would be the fastest among the decoders that can take into account the probability of $Y$ errors.
+Quantifying practical parallel efficiency and overhead remains for future work.

-We list other future works below.
-Although our analysis has assumed the code capacity noise model, applying our SA decoder to phenomenological noise and circuit-level noise models is straightforward.
+We list other topics for future work below.
+Although our analysis has assumed the code capacity noise model, extending our SA decoder to phenomenological noise and circuit-level noise models is conceptually straightforward.